leeprovoost/go-rest-api-template/README.md

 This is our test code for the Delete functionality:

 ```
-func TestDeleteSuccess(t *testing.T) {
+func TestDeleteUserSuccess(t *testing.T) {
-  ok, err := db.Delete(1)
+	ctx := CreateContextForTestSetup()
-  assert.Equal(t, true, ok, "they should be equal")
+	err := ctx.DB.DeleteUser(1)
 	assert.Nil(t, err)
 }

-func TestDeleteFail(t *testing.T) {
+func TestDeleteUserFail(t *testing.T) {
-  ok, err := db.Delete(10)
+	ctx := CreateContextForTestSetup()
-  assert.Equal(t, false, ok, "they should be equal")
+	err := ctx.DB.DeleteUser(10)
 	assert.NotNil(t, err)
 }
 ```

-The first test function `TestDeleteSuccess` tries to delete a known existing user, with Id 1.
+The first test function `TestDeleteSuccess` tries to delete a known existing user, with id 1.
 We're expecting that the error object is Nil.
-The second test function `TestDeleteFail` tries to look up a non-existing user with Id 10, and as expected, this should return an actual Error object.
+The second test function `TestDeleteFail` tries to look up a non-existing user with id 10, and as expected, this should return an actual Error object.

 How do we run the tests?

-Simple:
+Simple.
+Open your terminal, go to your project root:

 ```
 go test